avanysouza/avanysouza/README.md

 <hr>
 Hi, I'm Avany Souza! 👩‍💻 <br>
 <br>
 I'm an engineer, but I have always looked for ways to associate technology with my professional and academic career.
-In 2023 I decided to dedicate myself exclusively to information technology. <br>
+That's why, in 2023, I decided to dedicate myself exclusively to information technology, combining the knowledge and skills I have built throughout my professional journey. <br>
 <br>
-During my training as a developer, I took web development courses and developed projects with the following technologies: HTML, CSS, JavaScript, C#, .NET, ASP NET CORE, Entity Framework, MySQL.
+I'm currently pursuing a degree in Information Systems, and during my studies, I've participated in training courses in various technologies and developed personal and academic projects using different languages and tools.
 <br>
 <br>
 After my initial steps, I directed my training towards the DevOps field and am currently participating in the AWS RE/START – Cloud Computing and Network Administration training program at CESAE/Porto.